CruxConnect/crux-docs/_product_supplier/create_sku.md

 : (string) The SKU Identifier for the SKU as provided by the Supplier

 quantity_in_stock
-: (number) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.
+: (integer) The Quantity In-Stock parameter indicates how many SKUs are currently available for purchase.

 quantity_on_backorder
-: (number) The Quantity on Backorder parameter indicates how many of this particular SKU are going to be replenished.
+: (integer) The Quantity on Backorder parameter indicates how many of this particular SKU are going to be replenished.
 It can be considered a tentative quantity to be added to the current quantity in-stock.

 number_of_units_bundled
-: (number) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.
+: (integer) The Number of Units Bundled parameter indicates how many SKUs are in a single bundle.

-#### Distinguishing Attributes Object
+#### Distinguishing Attributes Object:

 {% include objects/attributes.md %}